-For many science rookies, it is not always obvious that selecting the right journal for a paper can be a career decisive choice.
+For many research rookies, it’s not always obvious that selecting the right journal for a paper can be a critical career choice.
 But it can.
-Each and every journal has its own scope range, audience, and level of prestige, which may influence how your work – and ultimately you, as a researcher – are seen within certain communities.
+Each and every journal has its own scope, range, audience, and level of prestige, which may influence how your work – and ultimately you, as a researcher – are seen within certain communities.

-If you are lucky enough to publish in a high ranked journal in your first submission, the chances are that you will rapidly achieve respect from your peers and subsequently gain more support and funding to prosecute your projects.
-If, on the other hand, your paper is not published in your target journal but in a second choice one, or even if it is rejected, don’t blame your work: there are still plenty of options for you, including improving the text quality of your manuscript and revising your journal options to check if there is another one more suitable for your paper.
+If you are lucky enough to publish in a high ranked journal for your first submission, the chances are that you will rapidly achieve respect from your peers and subsequently gain more support and funding to prosecute your projects.
+If, on the other hand, your paper is not published in your target journal but in a second choice publication, or even if it is rejected, don’t blame your work.
+There are still plenty of options for you, including improving the text quality of your manuscript and revising your journal options to check if there is another one that’s more suitable for your paper.

-How to choose a journal for my paper
+How to Choose a Journal for Your Paper

 First of all, list the available journals within your research field.
-This will give you an idea of the range of suitable options and, with further examination, find out more details concerning the adequacy of your paper to its scope and the fulfillment of your expectations regarding the journal’s profile (audience, rank, etc..).
+This will give you an idea of the range of suitable options and, with further examination, learn more details concerning the adequacy of your paper to its scope and the fulfillment of your expectations regarding the journal’s profile (e.g. audience and/or rank).
 Pay special attention to:

 - The topics published by the journals.
 Is your research in the clinical field?
 Then, you should select a clinical journal.
 Is your research, on the other hand, applied?
 If so, choose a journal accordingly.